Become a Mason Graduate Student

 Step 3: Check your application status and requirements checklist in your application portal.
 Initial processing takes 3 to 5 business days from the date of submission.
 You can use your application log-in and password to access your information throughout the application process.
-Graduate Admissions may send updates or notify you of issues with your application through your admissions portal, so it is best to log in periodically to stay on top of your application.
+Graduate Admissions may send updates or notify you of issues with your application through your admissions portal, so it is best to log in periodically to monitor your application status.

 Step 4: For newly admitted students, refer to the CHSS New Graduate Student webpage for tips on confirming enrollment, submitting official transcripts, registering for class and more.